 - Safety Valve One: You will be able to drop your lowest (1) of the 3 individual essay grades

-- Safety Valve Two: The average of the best 90% of your in-class work (both individual and team components) will count toward your grade.
+- Safety Valve Two: The average of the best 90% of your in-class work will count toward your grade.

-- Safety Valve Three: The lowest RAP grade (individual and team component) will be dropped from the calculation of your average.
+- Safety Valve Three: The lowest quiz grade will be dropped from the calculation of your average.

 - Safety Valve Four: The average of the best 90% of your online writings will count toward your grade.